Woodford Files: Gut Bacteria Can Cure Disease; Supernutrients for Arthritis

 “Our discovery that CAMP may play a role in dampening gut inflammation and regrowing these [pancreatic] cells is an important milestone in diabetes research.”
 (Posted report)

-Further on this subject, Vitality’s previous issue carried a feature by Helke Ferrie on the crucial role of intestinal bacteria in our very survival, and pointed to research showing that the wellbeing of all our organs and systems depends on the health of intestinal microbes.
+Further on this subject, Vitality’s previous issue Helke Ferrie wrote about The Link Between Obesity and the Human Microbiome the crucial role of intestinal bacteria in our very survival, and pointed to research showing that the wellbeing of all our organs and systems depends on the health of intestinal microbes.
 Indeed, the human microbiome is comprised of a variety of friendly bacteria that work to help us thrive.
 But if this bacteria is threatened by genetically modified foods, environmental pollution, or drugs like antibiotics, then the friendly microbes can easily be wiped out – leaving us vulnerable to a host of diseases including cancer, arthritis, and diabetes.

 Meantime, preparations are well underway for Whole Life Expo 2016, Canada’s largest showcase of natural health and green living, to be held this year on October 21, 22, and 23.
 This promises to be the biggest one yet, as exhibitors and speakers from across North America gather en masse for the Expo’s 30th anniversary.
 Find out more.

 And to get your advance copy of Vitality the minute it’s released, you can order a free subscription to our digital magazine. – JW